 According to the Bureau of Labor Statistics, most translators do their work at home, and often under tight deadlines.
 Although some need a bachelor’s degree, the most important requirement for translators is, of course, fluency in at least two languages.

 It’s fairly easy to build your own website if you take advantage of the many free learning opportunities online.
-However, much of the population isn’t equipped to build their own site, or doesn’t have the time, which is why so many people make a living building websites and blogs for others.
-According to the BLS, around 16% of web developers were self-employed in 2016, with the vast majority able to work at home, or anywhere with a laptop and speedy Internet connection.
+However, much of the population isn’t equipped to build their own site or don’t have the time, which is why so many people make a living building websites and blogs for others.
+According to the BLS, around 16% of web developers were self-employed in 2018, with the vast majority able to work at home, or anywhere with a laptop and speedy Internet connection.

 Although the demand is expected to decrease over the next decade, the opportunities are still there for travel agents who can harness the Internet to earn clients and help them plan their adventures.
 According to the BLS, job prospects may be best for travel agents who offer expertise in certain regions of the world, have experience planning tours or adventures, or who focus on group travel.

 Around 11% of travel agents were self-employed in 2018, but the vast majority of the rest of them worked in the travel arrangement and reservation services industry.
 Travel agents earned a national median wage of $38,700 in 2018.

 More than ever, writers are needed to formulate news articles, create content, and come up with creative ideas that fill the pages of nearly every site on the Internet.
 And although many bigger sites have in-house writers, a growing number of sites outsource their content and hire freelance writers and content creators.
 Writing experience is very helpful, but what you really need to get started are drive, ambition, and the ability to find a unique angle on events that happen every day.